How to Negotiate with the IRS: Resolving a Tax Debt

 IRS Tax Negotiation, Unpaid Taxes and IRS Debt Settlement

-In addition to the requirement that tax returns be filed, the IRS will not negotiate with you or your representative, or settle a tax liability, if you owe money and are not current with your tax payments for the current year.
+In addition to the requirement that tax returns be filed, the IRS will not negotiate with you or your representative, or settle a tax debt, if you are not current with your tax payments for the current year.

 The IRS will check on the following before agreeing to any kind of tax settlement:

-- Sufficient payroll taxes are being withheld for employees
+• Sufficient payroll tax are being withheld for employees

-- Payroll taxes are being deposited by employers
+• Payroll tax are being deposited by employers

-Unpaid quarterly taxes are often a problem for business owners and contractors.
-As a reminder, business owners and contractors are required to make quarterly tax payments to the IRS, instead of payroll tax withholding.
+Unpaid quarterly taxes is often a problem for business owners and contractors.
+As a reminder, business owners and contractors are required to make quarterly tax payments to the IRS, in lieu of payroll tax withholding.
 Without this, there will be no discussions with the IRS about offers in compromise, installment agreements or any other IRS tax relief program.

 For employers, payroll tax returns are due both quarterly (Form 941) and annually (Form 940).
 This IRS will not negotiate with a business owner if these forms have not been submitted for the current year.